 Why should I go to French Polynesia?

-French Polynesia is made up of five island chains located east of
+French Polynesia is made up of five island chains located east of the famous Cook Islands scattered over a vast area of the South Pacific.

 This is not an independent country, but an overseas territory of France that is self-governing.